 When I heard this, I knew exactly what was happening; Netflix was going to address password sharing.

 Password sharing is ubiquitous at Netflix, with some estimating that as many as 25% of viewers are using someone else’s account.
 And for years Netflix has turned a blind eye toward it.
-This is no casual decision, since with more than 200,000,000 subscribers worldwide, each paying an average $10 a month, Netflix is probably leaving billions of dollars on the table.
+This is no casual decision, since with more than 200,000,000 subscribers worldwide, each paying an average of $10 a month, Netflix is probably leaving billions of dollars on the table.

 For years, and alone among the major streamers, Netflix made the choice that it would prefer to be the company that everyone watches, rather than the company that everyone pays for.